shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Most definitely.”

-Shank jumped up on the counter, his short stature letting him stand full height without a hitting the ceiling.
+Shank jumped up on the counter, his short stature letting him stand full height without hitting the ceiling.
 He was scowling at the cat.

 Drathalion squinted at Shank.
 He was wearing a brown leather jacket, a white undershirt, and purple pants.
 “Wow, you look just like him!”

 “I is him!”
-Shank pulled out his shortsword and jump across the counter at Drathalion.
+Shank pulled out his shortsword and jumped across the counter at Drathalion.

 Drathalion duplicated herself, but fell off the stool onto the floor.

 Shank’s blade plunged into the clone’s heart and got stuck in the stool beneath.
 The clone wavered and wobbled.

 “Ok!
 I see everyone’s had enough to drink!”
 Reesu reached out with invisible tentacles, grabbing both Shank and Drathalion.
 She squeezed them both until they both dropped unconscious.
-Drathalion’s disguise fell away and she returned to being Astalir.
+Drathalion’s disguise fell away, and she returned to being Astalir.

-Shank hiccuped, barfing little bits of vomit onto Reesu’s tentacles.
+Shank hiccupped, barfing little bits of vomit onto Reesu’s tentacles.
 Astalir drooled out of his mouth.

 “Well, I’ve learned waaay too much tonight.
 Let’s call it a night.”
 She turned to the bartender.
 “You got any super glue?”

 He chirped.

 Reesu asked with an illusion, and the bartender obliged, for some extra coin, of course.
-Reesu took the glue into Gra’s room and set the tow combatants up into their positions.
+Reesu took the glue into Gra’s room and set the two would-be combatants up into their positions.
 She stood Astalir up on four legs up against the wall near the window, gluing all four hooves to the floor.
 Then she rotated his head 90 degrees so it faced the wall, stuck his antlers in, and glued them there.

 Astalir snored, and his tail twitched.